Design & Technology GCSE

 Resistant Materials, Electronics & Graphics Specialisms

-Students will build on the Key Stage 3 skills that they developed in Resistant Materials, Graphics and Systems & Control (Electronics).
+GCSE students will build on the skills that they developed in Resistant Materials, Graphics and Systems & Control (Electronics) at Key Stage 3.
 All elements of Design & Technology theory will be taught in the core part of the course: textiles, woods, metals, plastics, papers, boards, electronic systems, modern and smart materials, technical textiles, programmable components and mechanical devices.

 For their final GCSE design and make task, students are able, and actively encouraged, to use any materials they want to, or a combination of materials.
 They will design and make at least one final working prototype which must be a fully functioning design outcome or product.